Minnesota Power’s 2025-2039 Integrated Resource Plan (IRP)

 Additional ways to get involved

-If you cannot make the meeting, but still want to comment, there are multiple ways to reach the Commission.
+If you would like to comment on this matter, there are multiple ways to reach the Commission.

 Minnesota Public Utilities Commission,